Gas savings: The cheapest station in Watertown - NewsBreak

 According to a survey by GasBuddy, Clark at 103 5Th St Ne was the cheapest station in the area, with regular listed at $3.04 per gallon at the pumps Wednesday.
 That was compared to Cenex at 220 10Th St Sw, where a gallon of regular was selling for $3.05.

-It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
-As of 05:57 PM, Tuesday, the average price of a gallon of regular in the area $3.04.
+Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
+As of 05:57 PM, Tuesday, the average price was $3.04 per gallon for regular.

 Check out GasBuddy’s list of stations in the area, starting with the cheapest: